-Captions: FEP PSE - Framework Education Programme for Pre-School Education; FEP BE - Framework Education Programme for Basic (i.e. primary and lower secondary) Education and Annex to the Framework Education Programme for Basic Education Specifying the Education of Pupils with Mild Mental Disabilities (FEP BE MMD); FEP GE - Education Framework for Secondary General Education (grammar schools); FEP STVE - Framework Education Programmes for Secondary Technical and Vocational Education.

-Other FEPs - additional framework education programmes defined by the Education Act - Framework Education Programme for Basic (i.e. primary and lower secondary) Artistic Schools, Framework Education Programme for Language Education and others.
+Legend: FEP PSE - Framework Educational Programme for Pre-School Education; FEP BE - Framework Educational Programme for Basic (i.e. primary and lower secondary) Education and Annex to the Framework Educational Programme for Basic Education Specifying the Education of Pupils with Mild Mental Disabilities (FEP BE MMD); FEP GE - Education Framework for Secondary General Education (grammar schools); FEP STVE - Framework Educational Programmes for Secondary Technical and Vocational Education.
+Other FEPs - additional Framework Educational Programmes defined by the Education Act - Framework Educational Programme for Basic (i.e. primary and lower secondary) Artistic Schools, Framework Educational Programme for Language Education and others.

-Framework education programmes:
+Framework Educational Programmes:

-- are based on a new education strategy, stressing key competencies, their interlinking with educational contents and the application of acquired knowledge and skills in practical life; this new strategy also encompasses the concept of life-long learning - formulate the expected level of education that should have been attained by all students who have completed the educational stage in question - promote the educational autonomy of schools as well as teachers' professional responsibility for the outcome of the educational process.
+- are based on a new education strategy, stressing key competencies, their interlinking with educational contents and the application of acquired knowledge and skills in practical life; - build on the concept of life-long learning - formulate the expected level of education that should have been attained by all students who have completed the educational stage in question - promote the educational autonomy of schools as well as teachers' professional responsibility for the outcomes of the educational process.

-1.2 Principles of the Framework Education Programme for Basic Education
+1.2 Principles of the Framework Educational Programme for Basic Education